 This is when you sell all or part of a water share.
 The legal ownership of the water share changes, but any existing Limited Term Transfers against that water share will remain in place until they either expire or are surrendered.

 This is the permanent transfer of all or part of your delivery share.
 Restrictions apply where a delivery share can be traded within the district, as they directly relate to and influence the capacity of each of the delivery systems in the district.

 The price for the water needs to be negotiated between the seller and buyer.
 Southern Rural Water does not play a role in trading price negotiations.

 Statistics on past trades and transfer prices can be obtained from the Victorian Water Register www.waterregister.vic.gov.au.

 Are there any application fees?

-For information about fees, please contact us on 1300 139 510 or visit Our Fees page
+For information about fees, please contact us on 1300 139 510 or visit our Prices and forms page.

 How can I find a buyer or seller of water?